muratk3n/thirdwave/en/tweets/2020/week9a.md

 hats.
 And now there are Jews from Moscow, St. Petersburg and guess what?
 They are Russians.

-"Netanyahu: Jews came back to their homeland and we are proud to maintain our culture.
+"Netanyahu: [Parap] Jews came back to their homeland and we are proud to maintain our culture.
 We were never assimilated"

 *2020-2-23 15:22:9*